fairtracks/fairtracks.net/content/markdown/fair/fair-04-ontologies.md

 ---
 title: Ontologies
-ingress: Biological terms used to describe metadata must be formalized
+ingress: Formal ontologies should be used for biological terms to provide context to the metadata

 figures:
   - path: